Nevenall/sufficient-reason/System/Paradox (working).md

   Turn your paradox complication in a physical harm complication.

-  If you choose burn twice, instead take a permenant d6 physical complication, or step up an existing one.
+  If you choose burn twice, instead take a permanent d6 physical complication, or step up an existing one.
 This physical complication is also a mystick trait.
 It represents a scar in your metaphysical being and cannot be healed.
 It will persist however else you might change your life pattern.

   If a harm complication is larger then d12 you will face death.

-#### Permenant Paradox
+#### permanent Paradox

-  Sometimes paradox permenantly invades your pattern and grows there like a cancer, twisting your being into a nightmarish offense to reality.
+  Sometimes paradox permanently invades your pattern and grows there like a cancer, twisting your being into a nightmarish offense to reality.

-  Take a d6 permenant paradox complication, or step up your existing one.
+  Take a d6 permanent paradox complication, or step up your existing one.
 This counts as two choices.

   You now always have a paradox complication from which to begin accumulating more.
-When you experience backlash, it's at your current level, but instead of removing all paradox, you return to the level of your permenant trait.
+When you experience backlash, it's at your current level, but instead of removing all paradox, you return to the level of your permanent trait.

-  If your permenant paradox ever exceeds d12 your mage looses protagonist status and becomes an NPC.
+  If your permanent paradox ever exceeds d12 your mage looses protagonist status and becomes an NPC.

 #### Weirds

-  Often paradox will mark you in ways that make it difficult to pass for mortal like spoiling milk and wilting plants in your presence.
+  Often paradox will mark you in ways that make it difficult to pass for mortal like spoiling milk and wilting plants in your presence, or causing you to vomit snakes wherever you attempt to speak a lie.
+These strange effects are called weirds, and many of them have become a familiar part of magick even in the larger sleeper culture.
+All the better to make a mage as different and dangerous.

   Turn your paradox complication into a weird complication that will last until you can activate enough opportunities to remove it.

-  If you choose this twice, instead take a permenant d6 weird, or step up an existing one.
+  If you choose this twice, instead take a permanent d6 weird, or step up an existing one.

   Like the other forms of paradox backlash, a weird is a change to a mage's pattern and cannot be healed or concealed.

   The larger the weird complication the more serious, obvious, and limiting it is.

   There is no limit to the size of a weird.
 It can exceed d12 without turning you into an NPC, but weirds that large are very limiting.

-  ?
-    are some weirds mental like lower levels of quiet?
-Hallucinations and such? and are some like taboos? strange prohibitions that make you look crazy?

-  ?

   Trait   | Example Weirds
   :------:|:---------------